-These great questions came in from reader Isabelle as a comment on my post celebrating my first day back at work after “The Breast Cancer Year.”
+These great questions about how to tame chemo curls and improve scars after breast cancer treatment came in from reader Isabelle as a comment on my post celebrating my first day back at work after "The Breast Cancer Year."
 Thank you Isabelle, this is a great pair of questions.
-Frankly, from what I can tell, all of us chemo and mastectomy gals have these questions – I did too.
+Frankly, from what I can tell, all of us chemo and mastectomy gals have these questions - I did too.
 Bravo for writing to me and asking these questions, it reminded me to share my answers (chemo brain?!).

 Congratulations to you too!
 We are now "survivors!"
 I much prefer that to "breast cancer patients."
 These are questions I faced and am asked locally by my breast cancer "sisters".
 I'm so glad you've prompted me to share what I know.

 Changing existing hair requires using hair care products.

 (My stylist will kiss me for saying that.)
 Once emerged from the follicle, nothing we do internally will change the existing shafts of hair.
 That said, products can entirely change the character of hair.
 For example, frizzy tames down with dimethicone-containing hair products or other dimethicone-cousins ingredients that sound like "-ethicone".
 They are in the silicone ingredient family and we use them in skin care too.
 They work by coating the outer hair shaft.

 Layering hair shafts with silicone type ingredients will help to tame chemo curls.

 Dimethicone and related silicone ingredients will: